shiri92/LocalHost/README.md

 # Local Host

-This is our final project for the Coding-Academy made with Vue.js & Vuex.
 LocalHost is end-to-end application that helps you find the right place to stay on your travels around the world.
 Really simple to use - you can be a guest or a host, share information about your own location and more.
 Provides you with a unique opportunity to meet new people, and overall improves your travel experience.